The Raiders desperately need a top wide receiver.

 Or, sarcasm aside, it’s as big and obvious a need as there is heading into the NFL draft.
 Raiders fans and NFL followers at large know this to be true, and it would be a surprising development if the Silver and Black didn’t take a receiver at either No. 12 or No. 19 overall.

-It’s possible the Raiders could take a receiver high and again with one of three second round picks as they flesh out a position decimated by Antonio Brown’s implosion last summer and a series of unsuccessful receiver trades and free-agent signings.
+It’s possible the Raiders could take a receiver high and again with one of three third-round picks as they flesh out a position decimated by Antonio Brown’s implosion last summer and a series of unsuccessful receiver trades and free-agent signings.

-While they need a really need a cornerback and could use defensive line help and an extra running back, receiver should reign supreme on the Raiders checklist.
+While they really need a cornerback and could use defensive line help and an extra running back, receiver should reign supreme on the Raiders' checklist.
 Lucky for general manager Mike Mayock and Jon Gruden, this is as deep a receiver class as you’ll see.
 There’s quality deep into the middle rounds, with three elite prospects and several first-round talents after that.

 Let’s take a look at options the Raiders could have available with their first-round picks.

 As a note, there’s obviously no guarantee of how the NFL draft will go, and most expert mock drafts blow up after a few picks or a blockbuster trades, so this is an estimate for who might be around at a particular pick.

 No. 12 overall